Elizabeth's Kitchen Diary

 Mamta Gupta's Indian Keema Meatball Curry

-Lamb mince make delicious kofta (meat balls) which can be added to any curry sauce that you like.
-This meatball curry is so delicious, perfect to serve for a special meal.
-Despite the long list of ingredients, this curry is easy to make and relatively inexpensive too.
+Lamb mince makes delicious kofta (meatballs) that can be added to any curry sauce.
+This meatball curry is so tasty and perfect for a special meal or a weekend treat, and despite the long list of ingredients, it is easy to make and relatively inexpensive, too.

 Servings: 4 people